DroneBridge/openvg/README.md

 ## Using fonts

+### Supplimental: New font system
+The old embedded font method is still supported, but new functions allow loading fonts directly.
+The new system will try to load every glyph in the font.
+Some fonts may not load if they contain too many glyphs.

+Fontinfo is now a pointer type rather than a structure.

+	Fontinfo LoadTTFFile(const char *filename)
+Loads a font using it's filename.
+The font can be either TrueType (.ttf) or Postscript Type 1 (.pfa, .pfb) Other scalable formats that FreeType2 supports should also work.

+	Fontinfo LoadTTF(const char *fontname)
+Loads a font using the font's name and style.
+This uses fontconfig to search the installed fonts for the nearest matching font and loads that (so if the requested font isn't found a similar one is used).
+The name is the family name of the font e.g, DejaVuSans, Roboto, Courier and can also include a style like Italic, Bold.
+If a style is wanted it is put directly after the family name and a colon e.g. Roboto:Italic

+	void unloadfont(Fontinfo font)
+Unloads the font.
+This replaces the old unload function.
+It now takes just one parameter, the Fontinfo that was returned from LoadTTF() or LoadTTFFile().

+The default fonts (SansTypeface, SerifTypeface and MonoTypeface) can now be unloaded if your program doesn't need them and requires more gpu memory.
+If you do this you MUST set the corresponding variable to NULL otherwise the library will try to unload them itself when you call finish().

+	FontKerning(Fontinfo font, int active)
+Turns on or off font kerning for the font.
+If active is 0 then it is turned off, if active is any other value then it is turned on if the font supports it.

+A font's kerning status can be tested by looking at font->Kerning If it is 0 then kerning is off.
+This will be the case if you try turning it on when the font doesn't support it.
+Any other value means kerning is on.

+A font's family name can be queried by reading font->Name A font's style can be queried by reading font->Style Do not edit these strings!

+###Original font loading

 Also included is the font2openvg program, which turns font information into C source that you can embed in your program.
 The Makefile makes font code from files found in /usr/share/fonts/truetype/ttf-dejavu/.
 If you want to use other fonts, adjust the Makefile accordingly, or generate the font code on your own once the font2openvg program is built.